Algorithms

 • lastRunResult <Object>

-If the response contains a buildId, it means that a build was triggered, and you can follow the build status
+If the response contains a buildId, it means a build was triggered.
+You can monitor its progress: Build Status

 You can do the same using our API